By Audley South Africa specialist Rob

 High quality roads and little traffic make the Garden Route easy to explore by self-drive.
 The N2 is the main highway, which runs along the coast, but I prefer taking Route 62, a lovely back country route that travels parallel to the coastal road.
 It is an undulating, winding road that takes you through desert and mountain scenery and passes through classic Cape Dutch towns with their pretty whitewashed buildings with gabled roofs.

 Along the Garden Route are two national parks, Wilderness and Tsitsikama.
 They boast a combination of coastal landscapes, lush forests and beautiful beaches.
 This area is home to massive seal and penguin colonies and is great for hiking and boat trips.

 Highlights include sea kayaking in the Knysna lagoon and a four hour circular hike near Plettenberg Bay around the Robberg Peninsular.
 This is moderately strenuous, but you’re rewarded with the sight of a large seal colony at the end.

 Most whale watching requires you to wrap up warm, don waterproofs and board a boat, but in the Cape it’s an entirely different story.
 At Hermanus the cliffs drop steeply into the ocean, allowing the whales to come within 30 metres of the shore.

-The migrating southern right whales use the calm waters and steep shores of False Bay and Walker Bay as sheltered locations to calve and rest up before heading south towards Antarctica with their young.
-The whales can be seen between of June and October in this area, however September and October are the optimum months to visit, as Hermanus tends to experience dryer, warmer weather at this time.
+The migrating southern right whales use the calm waters and steep shores of False Bay and Walker Bay as sheltered locations to calve and rest up before heading south toward Antarctica with their young.
+The whales can be seen between of June and October in this area, however September and October are the optimum months to visit, as Hermanus tends to experience drier, warmer weather at this time.

 Take a luxury train journey on the Rovos Rail or the Blue Train